-RIGOL Technologies, Inc. warrants its products' mainframe and accessories in materials and technics within the warranty period.
-During the period concerned, RIGOL guarantees the free replacement or repair of products which are approved defective.
+RIGOL warrants that its products mainframe and accessories will be free from defects in materials and workmanship within the warranty period.

-To get repair service or obtain a copy of the whole warranty statement, please contact with your nearest RIGOL sales and service office.
+If a product is proven to be defective within the respective period, RIGOL guarantees the free replacement or repair of products which are approved defective.
+To get repair service, please contact with your nearest RIGOL sales or service office.

-RIGOL do not provide any other warranty items except the one being provided by this summary and the warranty statement.
+RIGOL does not provide other warranty items except the one being provided by this warranty statement.
 The warranty items include but not being subjected to the hint guarantee items related to tradable characteristic and any particular purpose.
 RIGOL will not take any responsibility in cases regarding to indirect, particular and ensuing damage.